Making bags with panels is very easy and quick!

 - matching thread

-and lining fabric if you want to make two from the same panel (allow about 50cm for each lining).
+and lining fabric if you want to make two in the same panel (allow about 50cm for each lining).

-1. Cut all the pieces on the drawn line
+1. Cut all the pieces along the drawn line.

-If you choose two bags: recut the faces 4 times in the lining fabric and cut the handles in half along the line separating the two patterns.
+If you choose two bags: cut the sides 4 times from the lining fabric and cut the handles in half along the line separating the two patterns.

-Recut the strap thus obtained in double in the lining fabric (you should have a total of 8 strap pieces).
+Cut the webbing you just made twice from the lining fabric (you should have a total of 8 webbing pieces).

-If you wish, I recommend overlocking or zigzag stitching your pieces.
+If you want, I recommend overlocking or zigzag stitching your pieces.

-2. Make the bottom darts of the bag using the template.
+2. Make the clips for the bottom of the bag using the template.

 3. Make the handles.